 PSCI 350 – Introduction to International Relations

-An examination of changes in the nature of the international community from the Treaty of Westphalia to the present emphasizing the forces that produce cooperation and conflict.
+This course examines changes in the nature of the international community from the Treaty of Westphalia to the present, emphasizing the forces that produce cooperation and conflict among nations.

 PSCI 395 – Methods of Political Science Research

-An introduction to the discipline of political science, including an examination of the development of political science and the methods and approaches used by contemporary political scientists to describe, explain, predict, and evaluate political phenomena.
+This course provides an introduction to the discipline of political science including an examination of the development of political science and the methods and approaches contemporary political scientists use to describe, explain, predict, and evaluate political phenomena.

 PSCI 410 – American Political Theory

-PSCI 426 – Civil Rights & Civil Liberties
+PSCI 426 – Civil Liberties and Civil Rights

 PSCI 428 – Intergovernmental Politics